Axo-The-Lord/rts-reborn/README.md

 You can download the development version of the mod here, but more importantly, this is where you can contribute to the mod!

-If you push even the smallest changes to this repository, you'll get your name in the credits of the mod, the contributor role on the Discord, and a special particle effect in multiplayer lobbies.
+If you push even the smallest changes to this repository, you'll get your name in the credits of the mod, the contributor role on the Discord (https://discord.gg/aruVgb6NNP), and a special particle effect in multiplayer lobbies.

 This Readme is going to act a lot like a To-Do list for those of you who are interested in contributing, to see how close we are to finishing the next update.